stopiccot/OpenSubdiv/documentation/vtr_overview.rst

    :target: images/vtr_refinement.1.png

-*Vtr::Refinement*  is a friend of *Vtr::Level* and will populate a child level from a parent given a set of refinement parameters.
+*Refinement*  is a friend of *Level* and will populate a child level from a parent given a set of refinement parameters.
 Aside from parameters related to data or depth, there are two kinds of refinement supported:  uniform and sparse.
 The latter sparse refinement requires selection of an arbitrary set of